Yosimitso/WorkingForumBundle/README.md

 V3 is coming
 ===============
-Among new features : lighter, new design, Flex recipes, Webpack, important refactoring, some URLs rewritted, better unit tests
+Among new features : lighter, new design, Webpack, important refactoring, some URLs rewritted, better unit tests

 ENGLISH
 =================